Mali-bee/Intro-section-with-dropdown-navigation/README.md

 # Intro-section-with-dropdown-navigation
-creating a fun website intro section with a responsive dropdown navigation
+learning to make a responsive header navigation.
+This is a tough one...